Avnu Alliance: History

 Audio Video Bridging is the set of standards developed by the IEEE Audio Video Bridging Task Group of the IEEE 802.1 standards committee.
 The committee developed the original technical standards for AVB, a way to simplify audio and video streaming through the use of the Ethernet cable, rather than the complicated approach traditionally taken using an array of analog one-way, single-purpose and point-to-point cables.

 Avnu Alliance was launched on August 25, 2009, to create certification processes based on AVB standards that would ensure interoperability.
 Founding members include: Broadcom, Cisco Systems, Harman International, Intel and Xilinx.

 In 2012, Avnu Alliance announced the formation of Avnu Automotive AVB Gen2 Council (AAA2C), a committee of automotive industry experts that will collectively identify automotive requirements for future development of the second generation of AVB standards.

 In April 2013, the forum launched the Avnu Alliance Broadcast Advisory Council (AABAC) to assess and improve AVB requirements in the broadcast industry.
 Created with the participation of Avnu Alliance members, network technologists and broadcasters, the AABAC also intends to promote the use of AVB in broadcast applications.

-Avnu Alliance's president is Greg Schlechter on Intel Corporation, CTO is Kevin Stanton of Iintel and Gary Stuebing of Cisco is vice president and chairman of Avnu Alliance.
+Avnu Alliance's president is Dave Cavalcanti of Intel Corporation, Gary Stuebing of Cisco is vice president and chairman of Avnu Alliance.